QuentinRa/blog.quentinra.dev/games/unity/editor/index.md

 The Unity Editor is where we will build and assemble our games.
 Unity Editor versions are managed by [Unity Hub](https://unity.com/unity-hub) which can download [here](https://unity.com/pricing#plans-student-and-hobbyist).

-It's recommended to pick a LTS version of the Unity Editor, as they are stable versions.
+It's recommended to pick an LTS version of the Unity Editor, as they are stable versions.
 They will still receive patches for 2 years.

 ✍️ Heavily refer to the [Official Documentation](https://docs.unity3d.com/Manual/index.html).